| CloserLook > John > John 14:1-31 |

 When

-daylight was fading, and we had finally come to the end of our journey,
+daylight was fading, and we had finally come to the end of our journey, it was

 We

-would sit in the vaulted living room by the large stone fireplace,
+would sit in the vaulted living room by the large stone fireplace, sipping hot

-sipping hot chocolate, and visiting with the Sorensons.
+chocolate, and visiting with the Sorensons.

 Would